 Release Date: 27th November 2018.

 Broken But Beautiful is a story of two heartbroken souls that is Veer (Vikrant Massey) and Sameera (Harleen Sethi).
 Veer lost his wife in an accident 3 years ago, keeping her alive in his imagination and constantly conversing with her, and Sameera keeps stalking her boyfriend even after a year after their relationship is over.
 Both of them are unable to let go of their lost love and coincidentally find comfort in helping each other move on.
 Watch this enchantingly beautiful story of love that heals, not break.

 - Broken marks another notch in ALTBalaji’s best web series.
 A few of recent shows by ALTBalaji, the content quality of ALTBalaji had gone down a little in a few recently released shows; Broken pushes it high up again.

-- A story of heartbreak and loss, the series equally manages to add comic moments that prevents it from being a sob story.
-Also, the ending in season finale is pleasantly unexpected.
+- A story of heartbreak and loss, the series equally manages to add comic moments that prevent it from being a sob story.
+Also, the ending in the season finale is pleasantly unexpected.